ShirleyWISiu/LigTMap/README.md

 8. PredictedAffinity
 9. DockingScore

-The binding mode PDB of the molecule at the target protein can be found in the corresponding directory `Output/Input_xxxxx/TargetName/Complex`
+The binding mode (PDB) of the molecule at the target protein can be found in the corresponding directory `Output/Input_xxxxx/TargetName/Complex`

+## Citation
+Our method paper is currently under review:
+Shaikh, Faraz; Tai, Hio Kuan; Desai, Nirali; Siu, Shirley W. I.(2020): LigTMap: Ligand and Structure-Based Target Identification and Activity Prediction for Small Molecular Compounds.
+ChemRxiv.
+Preprint. https://doi.org/10.26434/chemrxiv.12923474.v1

 ## Contact
 Developer: